julianxhokaxhiu/FFNx/README.md

 0. Download the the latest [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/) installer
 1. Run the installer and import this [.vsconfig](.vsconfig) file in the installer to pick the components required to build this project
 2. Make sure you select the English Language pack in the language list before clicking Install
-3. Once installed, open this repository **as a folder** in Visual Studio 2022 and click the build button
+3. Once installed, open this repository **as a folder** in Visual Studio
+4. Choose as preset in the status bar the one you desire
+5. Click the `Build` button

 ### Visual Studio Code